 We can formulate the robust constraints, that ensure the system remains within safe operational bounds for power, temperature, and battery usage with a specified confidence level~$\omega{\in}(0, 1)$.
 To this end, we exploit the fact that the CDF evaluated at~$\hat{t}$ yields the probability of the random variable being less than or equal to~$\hat{t}$, which allows us to write:

 where $T_p$, $T_\tau$, and $T_b$ are the $\omega$-quantiles of $p(d,t)$, $\tau(d,t)$, and $b(d,t)$, respectively.

-By exploiting CDFs instead of average (expected) values, our formulation enables robust and configurable guarantees against critical events, such as power overconsumption, battery depletion, and overheating.
-Importantly, our methodology remains fully applicable even when explicit, closed-form expressions for input functions (e.g., the impulse response~$h(d,\bar{t})$) are unavailable and must be obtained through measurements.
-However, when closed form expressions are available, TAO can compute the exact optimal value of the offloading probability, as demonstrated next.
+By exploiting CDFs instead of average values, our formulation provides robust guarantees against critical events, such as power overconsumption, battery depletion, and overheating.
+Our methodology remains fully applicable even when explicit, closed-form expressions for input functions (e.g., the impulse response~$h(d,\bar{t})$) are unavailable and must be obtained through measurements.
+However, when closed-form expressions are available, TAO can compute the exact optimal offloading probability, as demonstrated next.